rdeneau/gitbook-fsharp-training/README.md

   * Robust code: predictable and reproducible results (immutability, structural equality, no nulls, exhaustive pattern matching)
   * Interactive programming: check code by evaluating it in the FSI console
   * Narrowed community but strong and friendly
-* F# compared to other back-end functional languages
+* F♯ compared to other back-end functional languages
   * Its syntax is not hybrid, unlike **Scala** and **Kotlin** (mixing OOP and FP)
   * Easier to learn than **Haskell** or **OCaml** _(but with fewer FP features, partially compensated for by OOP features)_
   * Static typing, unlike **Closure** _(and far fewer brackets 😜)_